koenrane/KR-new-site/content/Filter misalignment data to avoid self-fulfilling prophecies.md

 > [!info] Definition: Self-fulfilling misalignment prophecies
 > A model exhibits _pretrained misalignment_ when a small subset of training data influences the trained model to exhibit misaligned behavior described in that training data.

-Off the top of my head, the text-based games in the [MACHIAVELLI](https://aypan17.github.io/machiavelli/) benchmark seem appropriate for profiling model behaviors and power-seeking tendencies in game-like situations.
+The text-based games in the [MACHIAVELLI](https://aypan17.github.io/machiavelli/) benchmark seem appropriate for profiling model behaviors and power-seeking tendencies in game-like situations.
 However, pretrained misalignment might not manifest in those situations.

 Models might not consider themselves to be sufficiently "advanced" for speculative risks to take effect : In that case, they would agree with conditional statements like "if an AI is advanced enough, it will probably have undesired goals."
 Then [just as the "Pangolin" AI started speaking German,](#TODO)  future AIs might begin pursuing undesired goals once they consider themselves "advanced enough."